-How to get the Books of the Bible Fact Cards and Cheat Sheets for FREE:
+Download Books of the Bible Fact Cards and Cheat Sheets

 Bonnie Rose Hudson’s heart’s desire is for every child to feel the love of God and know how special they are to Him.
 She would love for you to stop by her website WriteBonnieRose.com for homeschool and history curriculum, resources to help teach your children about missions and the persecuted Church, free history and writing printables, and to check out her newest release from JourneyForth, The Hidden Village, an early reader set in India.